mikothedog/mikothedog/README.md

 Still want to keep learning TypeScript.
 Also plenty of other things I’ll probably never use in production.

-I like spice melange and messing with protomolecules.
+Besides that, I like spice melange and messing with protomolecules.